MickaliaR/Network-Security-Groups/README.md

 <img src="https://i.imgur.com/VnztOqL.png"/)
 </p>
 <p>
 - Within the Wireshark app on the Windows 10 Virtual Machine, filter for SSH traffic only.
-Within the command line on the Windows 10 Virtual Machine, use the SSH prompt to access the Linux Virtual Machine.
+Within the command promt on the Windows 10 Virtual Machine, use the SSH prompt to access the Linux Virtual Machine.
 (Prompt: ssh VM2@10.0.0.5).
 Observe the SSH traffic within the Wireshark app.
 </p>
 <br />